Admicos/minecraft-wayland/README.md

 ## Bonus: XWayland per instance

-If some version of Minecraft doesn't work with the patch enabled, you can disable it through MultiMC just for that version by
+If some version of Minecraft doesn't work with the patch enabled, you can disable it through Prism Launcher just for that version by

 - Right clicking on your instance
 - Clicking `Edit instance`